At SUWS of the Carolinas, we take pride in the care we provide.

 The National Association of Therapeutic Schools and Programs (NATSAP) is an organization that serves as a national resource for programs and professionals assisting young people who are suffering from emotional or behavioral difficulties.
 With the support provided by and in partnership with NATSAP, we at SUWS of the Carolinas are able to remain on an upward trajectory of consistently improving the care we offer.

-AdvancED is a nonprofit, nonpartisan organization that conducts rigorous on-site reviews of a variety of educational institutions and systems to ensure that all students realize their full potential.
-At SUWS of the Carolinas, we are proud to be accredited by AdvancED, and we are devoted to staying true to its mission.
+Cognia is a nonprofit, nonpartisan organization that conducts rigorous on-site reviews of a variety of educational institutions and systems to ensure that all students realize their full potential.
+At SUWS of the Carolinas, we are proud to be accredited by Cognia, and we are devoted to staying true to its mission.
 We strive to provide all youth in our care with the combination of academic services and therapeutic interventions that they need to thrive in their futures.

 Outdoor Behavioral Healthcare Council (OBH Council)